damartripamungkas/botdexdamar/README.md

 # pancakeswap and uniswap bot

-pancakeswap and Uniswap trading bots with FRONTRUNNING, stop-losses, bulk buys, special gas and more.
+this is a combination of sniper bot, frontrun bot, watch telegram pancakeswap and Uniswap trading bots with FRONTRUNNING, stop-losses, bulk buys, special gas and more.

 # addition